 If the instructor has indicated that a calculator may be used on a mathematics exam, students will be required to use the Testing Center’s TI-84 Plus calculators when completing the exam in the Testing Center.

-Penn College's Tutoring Center, located on the first floor of the Klump Academic Center, provides tutorial support from student and professional tutors in English, mathematics and a variety of other subject areas in the Academic Success Center.
+Penn College's Tutoring Services, located on the first floor of the Klump Academic Center, provides tutorial support from student and professional tutors in English, mathematics and a variety of other subject areas.

-For mathematics, services include walk-in (no appointment necessary) tutoring in the Center for all math courses offered at the College.
+For mathematics, services include walk-in (no appointment necessary) tutoring for all math courses offered at the College.
 (Certain mathematics courses will require professional tutors; please ask for a schedule for advanced courses.)
-During peak hours, the Tutoring Center has three mathematics tutors on duty.

-The Academic Success Center offers study group sessions on online tutoring for those in need of additional support.
-The Center also maintains a list of private tutors, who are paid by the student.
+Tutoring Services offers study group sessions and online tutoring for those in need of additional support.
+Tutoring Services also maintains a list of private tutors, who are paid by the student.

 We also offer this list of mathematics websites as resources for learning and scholarship.

 To assist students in acquiring a conceptual understanding of the nature and structure of mathematics, its processes, and applications.